-This could leave your partner in an uncomfortable position.
+This could leave your partner in a uncomfortable position.
 They have not only just lost you, your support, your love and your income, but they could lose their home if your parents decide that they don’t want to own ½ a house, and force a sale.

-If you speak to one of our consultants we will be able to advise on your own personal circumstances to ensure that you have a will that allows you to be fair to all parties.
+If you speak to one of our consultants we will be able to advise on your own personal circumstances to ensure that you have a Will that allows you to be fair to all parties.

-We also give advice on the different types of life cover through our association with independent financial advisers, so with a new will in place, combined with the right level and type of life cover, you can rest assured knowing that if anything happened to you, your partner would be financially secure.
+We also give advice on the different types of life cover through our association with Independent Financial Advisers, so with a new Will in place, combined with the right level and type of life cover, you can rest assured knowing that if anything happened to you, your partner would be financially secure.